slammer1870/studious-lamp/README.md

 ## Testing

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ### Validation Testing
-You should try to ensure you code is valid and follows proper indentation.
-In this section you should write up any websites you used to validate your code.
-As your projects becomes more complex these tools may change.

 - [CSS Validator](https://jigsaw.w3.org/css-validator/) Note, any error associated with root: color variables were ignored.
 - [HTML Validator](https://validator.w3.org/)